quicwg/base-drafts/draft-ietf-quic-transport.md

 Streams are identified by an unsigned 32-bit integer, referred to as the Stream ID.
 A separate identifier space is used for streams sent by each peer.

-Stream ID 0 (0x0) in both directions is reserved for the cryptographic handshake.
-Both client and server send cryptographic handshake messages on their stream 0, which is bound into a bidirectional channel.
+Stream ID 0 in both directions is reserved for the cryptographic handshake.
+Both client and server send cryptographic handshake messages on their stream 0.
 Stream 0 MUST NOT be used for application data.

 A QUIC endpoint cannot reuse a Stream ID.
 Streams MUST be created in sequential order.
 Open streams can be used in any order.
 Streams that are used out of